eli1797/or-tools-guides/README.md

+This should probably in blog post form

+blah blah blah

+motivation

+definition

+approach

+consequences

+definition

+blah blah

+## Definitions

+### Model

+### Decision Variables
+Decision variables are unknowns that can take on a specified range of possible values.
+Think of them as "eventual" decision variables as the solver will do work and eventually decide the variables value.

+This is where a lot of the confusion of constraint programming variables arises.
+When programming

 ## Challenges of Constraint Programming

-Expressing the problem
+Expressing the problem (well really the solution)
  - How do you turn a problem description into code (decision variables and constraints)?

-## Definitions

-What are decision variables?
-Decision variables are unknowns, that can take on a range of possible values.
-Think of them as "eventual" decision variables as the solver will do work and eventually set a value.

 What challenges did I face?